nambroise/Aws-resume-platform/README.md

 ## What I Built
 I designed an AWS Resume Platform focused on automation, scalability, and production-style deployment.
+Lambda, DynamoDB, and IAM permissions were provisioned with Terraform.
+S3, CloudFront, Route 53, and ACM were configured manually through the AWS Console.

 ## Skills Demonstrated
 - AWS cloud architecture